pudo-attic/loadkit/README.md

 * Decide which bits of the ``datapackage`` specification this needs to adhere to.
 * Allow passing in some metadata to aid interpretation of the table.
 * Include much more data quality assessment tooling and data validation options.
+* Does metadata (e.g. on fields) need to be per-resource instead of package-wide?
 * Set up custom exceptions and error handling (invalid URLs and file names, too large, parsing failures, loading failures).
 * Think about whether the resulting DB must be denormalized.
 * Create a Postgres FTS index when loading the data with [sqlalchemy-searchable](https://github.com/kvesteri/sqlalchemy-searchable/).